-Radiosonde launches made from the Lerwick and Reading observatories had reached the lower stratosphere when the eclipse was at its highest totality.
-The moving parcel analysis that was presented in Section 2b was performed on the data between heights of 13 and 17 km.
+presented in §2b was performed on the data between heights of 13 and 17 km.
 At Reading, radiosondes were launched on the mornings of both 19 and 20 March.
-The period calculated from the moving parcel technique and hodographic technique is shown in Figures 13a and 13b.
+The period calculated from the moving parcel technique and hodographic technique is shown in figure 13a,b.
 As only two ascents were made, it is difficult to deduce whether the wave periods that were detected during the solar eclipse were caused by it.
 However, the periodicities that were deduced were typical of those of gravity waves in the lower stratosphere.

-At Lerwick, six radiosondes were launched over a 48 hour period, being a mix of research and operational launches.
-Figures 14a-f present time series of the radiosondes launched and the time periods derived from the moving parcel and hodographic analysis.
-A range of time periods are detected, with the majority similar to those of internal gravity waves.
-There is no evidence to suggest that the solar eclipse generated any distinctly different gravity wave activity.
+At Lerwick, six radiosondes were launched over a 48 h period, being a mix of research and operational launches.
+Figure 14a-f presents time series of the radiosondes launched and the time periods derived from the moving parcel and hodographic analysis.
+A range of time periods is detected, with the majority similar to those of internal gravity waves.
+There is no evidence to suggest that the solar eclipse generated any distinctly different gravity-wave activity.
 The variability in the time periods for each ascent could be attributable simply to synoptic conditions and their interactions with the tropopause.
 During the ascent for the eclipse, only two complete ellipses were observed in the hodographs.
-Coupled with the large variability in propagation direction observed over the 48 hr period, it is impossible to deduce if the eclipse generated any gravity waves which were propagating away from the source of the eclipse.
-Propagation directions are shown in figures S3 & S4 of the supplementary material.
+Coupled with the large variability in propagation direction observed over the 48 h period, it is impossible to deduce whether the eclipse generated any gravity waves that were propagating away from the source of the eclipse.
+Propagation directions are shown in the electronic supplementary material, figures S3 and S4.